Tutoriels Backend

 Often (but not always) Angular fixes your problem with the next update.

-Anyway, it's not worth waiting indefinitely, we will have to find a solution.
+In any case, there is no point in waiting indefinitely; we will have to find a solution.

-Or we end up with AngularJS in 2022 and there we are not in trouble.
+Or we end up with AngularJS in 2022 and then we're not in trouble.

 Our Angular prototype

-The ideal is to have an application prototype that contains enough functionality.
+The ideal is to have an application prototype that contains enough features.

 You can be pretty sure that the update will work on most of your apps.

-Of course it won't spare you to optimize your CI/CD and take care of your tests.
+Of course, this will not save you from optimizing your CI/CD and taking care of your tests.

-In any case, here is a list of essential features for an application in my opinion.
+In any case, here is a list of the essential features of an application in my opinion.

 - Routing